FACTBOX-ECB QE: what markets expect and what it might mean

 * POSITIONING

 Investors have snapped up euro zone government bonds across the credit spectrum, driving yields to record lows and, for most short-dated top-rated paper, further below zero.
-But the day before the meeting, German 10-year Bund yields, which had fallen steadily throughout 2014, were set for their biggest daily rise since December 2013 in the wake of the reports on the extent of ECB purchases.
-In currency markets, options traders have hardened their bearish stance on the single currency.
-One-week risk reversals, which measure demand for options on a currency rising or falling, on Friday showed the biggest short-term bet on the euro weakening since November 2011.
+In currency markets, one-week risk reversals on euro/dollar options swung dramatically in favour of "put" options recently, showing traders have hardened their bearish stance on the single currency.
+They plunged to -2 points on Friday and Monday in favour of the euro weakening from -0.6 points earlier last week.
+By that measure, the FX market's collective short-term bet on the euro falling was its biggest since November 2011.

+Money market traders polled by Reuters expect the ECB to announce a 600 billion euro sovereign bond-buying programme.
+Anything below or substantially above that range is likely to produce major shifts in bond market pricing.
+"500 billion will be "slightly disappointing ... (and) 1 trillion euros will be bullish," Deutsche Bank co-CEO Anshu Jain said on Wednesday.
+Investors believe a 600 billion euro scheme will not be enough to revive inflation to the central bank's target of just below 2 percent.
+Market inflation expectations are at record lows and reflect scepticism QE will work.
+A surprisingly big or even open-ended programme, such as that announced by the Bank of Japan in October, will give further impetus to buying of peripheral euro zone bonds and cut their yield premiums over German Bunds.
+For a graphic on central bank balance sheets, click link.reuters.com/fus62t

 * RISK-SHARING